twak/winsyn_metadata/README.md

 <p style="text-align: right">
 <strong>WinSyn Dataset Description</strong></p>

-Todo before release

-* strip location?
-    * gpx files
-    * exif locations
-* remove identifying objects:
-    * faces
-    * number plates
-    * phone numbers
-* process all JPGs
-    * strip all exif
-    * remove deleted
-    * apply rotation
-* or do we force a contract on the data-users to avoid releasing such examples?

 WinSyn is a dataset of photographs of building windows from around the world.
 It is described in the publication xxx. \
  \
 **File organisation** \